advancia-platform/modular-saas-platform/docs/guides/BACKUP_CODES_API_DOCUMENTATION.md

 }
 ```

-#### Notes:
+#### Notes

 -   The backup code is marked as used immediately after successful verification
 -   A JWT token is issued with 7-day expiration
 -   User's `lastLogin` timestamp is updated
 -   Warning is shown when 3 or fewer codes remain
 -   Once used, a code cannot be used again

-#### Example Usage (curl):
+#### Example Usage (curl)

 ```bash
 curl -X POST https://api.advanciapayledger.com/api/auth/verify-backup-code \